rebelinux/Diagrammer.Core/Docs/Dependencies.md

 <img src="../assets/example_diagram.png" alt="Example Diagram" width="400"/>

-Diagrammer.Core leverages the capabilities of PSGraph and GraphViz to provide a powerful and flexible solution for generating and rendering diagrams.
+In summary, Diagrammer.Core leverages the capabilities of PSGraph and GraphViz to provide a powerful and flexible solution for generating and rendering diagrams.
 By utilizing these dependencies, Diagrammer.Core can create visually appealing and informative diagrams that effectively communicate complex information.